jameslamb/conference-notes/scipy/SCIPY-2022.md

     - 3 - does majority group vote in a bloc preventing minority voters from electing their preferred candidate?
 - the U.S. uses secret ballots, so you can't directly measure a breakdown of votes by characteristic like race or gender
 - you can cross-reference demographic data from the census and voting records summarized at a precinct level
-    - bounded by the total number of registered voters andd ballots cast
+    - bounded by the total number of registered voters and ballots cast
 - "ecological regression"
-    - fraction of vote for a candidate depends linearly on the fraction of the population in that grooup
+    - fraction of vote for a candidate depends linearly on the fraction of the population in that group
 - more recently, Bayesian hierarchical model is used for EI ("ecological inference")
 - they use PyMC + Jax
 - PyMC = "efficient markov chain monte carlo sampling"